billhennessy/hennessysview2020/content/posts/2020/is-america-approaching-herd-immunity.md

 ---
 **UPDATE**: Antibody testing in Chicago shows 30 to 50 percent of population already immune to Coronavirus.
 [The Gateway Pundit has more](https://www.thegatewaypundit.com/2020/04/report-30-50-patients-chicago-tested-covid-19-already-antibodies-system/).

+---
+**ANALYSIS CONFIRMED** Two researchers have confirmed my simple calculations presented in this post.
+At least 28 million Americans have already gotten over Coronavirus.
+[The Economist has more](https://www.economist.com/graphic-detail/2020/04/11/why-a-study-showing-that-covid-19-is-everywhere-is-good-news).

+{{< twitter 1247861137040977920 >}}